Welcome to the online SourceBook, the counterpart to CompositesWorld's annually published print SourceBook composites industry buyer's guide.

 Part II, “Composites 2021: A Multitude of Markets,” appears in the SourceBook print version and online at compositesworld.com.
 Here and online, it examines the current state and future possibilities of the diverse major markets served by composites manufacturers — aerospace, automotive, energy, marine, industrial, etc.

 Also online, you’ll find our Glossary of Terms, which provides definitions for many technical terms and acronyms (particularly those unique to the composites industry), and our updated list of Industry Organizations, which offers the most complete information available on pertinent trade and technical associations that serve the global composites industry.

 The second section, our Index to Products and Services, lists suppliers to the composites industry by company name.
 Section three, our Alphabetical Listing of Suppliers, includes company names, locations and URLs.
-Expanded company data, including addresses and phone numbers, sales and engineering contacts, additional locations and product/service descriptions are viewable again at each company’s online SourceBook Showroom.
-Any time you need additional information about a company that you find here in the print edition, it’s just two clicks away at our website: www.compositesworld.com/suppliers.
+Expanded company data, including addresses and phone numbers, sales and engineering contacts and product/service descriptions are viewable again at each company’s online SourceBook Showroom.
+Any time you need additional information about a company that you find here in the print edition, it’s easy to find at www.compositesworld.com/suppliers.